• Wiki-Amazon FBA

 Additionally, if you plan to conduct long-term business in Europe, it is recommended that you register for VAT to avoid potential risks and protect your listing.
 Our UK and German partners can help you with the VAT registration process.

+No!
 Luckylucky offers a one-stop cross-border logistics service for Amazon sellers, handling all of the exporting and importing countries' complex requirements through our sophisticated teams at both origin and destination.
 This allows our clients to focus on their products and listings' performance.
-A POA (Power of Attorney) is all that's needed to authorize Luckylucky's destination broker to declare customs on behalf of the client.

 Q15: How do I set the "Ship from address" in Amazon Seller Central?
 Should it be the manufacturer’s or the freight forwarder’s address?
 What's the name I need to show?